mindreframer/lua-useful-stuff/Readme.md

       Working through Project Euler with Lua for some practice 16 commits, 1 stars, 0 forks

-    stevedonovan/Microlight:
-      A little library of useful Lua functions, intended as the 'light' version of Penlight 32 commits, 38 stars, 9 forks

     stevedonovan/ldeb:
       ldeb converts Lua scripts into Debian packages
        3 commits, 2 stars, 1 forks